-Babble Lab: center for digital humanities pedagogy and research that seeks to reimagine how we teach the humanities through the use of data, design, and code and through the study of the new media of the present and the past.
+Babble Lab: A center for digital humanities pedagogy and research that seeks to reimagine how we teach the humanities through the use of data, design, and code and through the study of the new media of the present and the past.

 Center for Applied Ethics: A forum where advances in professional work and science confront the values mirrored in the humanities and described in social science.